Columbus State Writing Center Repository: Reading Strategies

 Strategy: Revisit Guidelines and Notes / Assess Comprehension of the Text

-After reading, we revisit the assignment guidelines and our notes (annotations, outlines, concept maps, etc.).
+After reading, we revisit the project guidelines and our notes (annotations, outlines, and/or concept maps).
 This is to assess our comprehension of the text and make a note of any areas we still have questions about.

 Strategy: Reflect / Ask Questions